b-steve/acre/README.md

 ## Help

-The `acre` package is still in development, and the documentation is still a little patchy.
+The `acre` package is still in development, and the documentation is still a very patchy.
 There's a tutorial [here](https://bcstevenson.nfshost.com/acre-worksheet.html) that provides an introduction to the basics of the package.

+If you want to use a completed package that is no longer under active development, then consider [`ascr`](https://github.com/b-steve/ascr), a predecessor to `acre`.
+The `ascr` package has full documentation, including examples.
+However, is more restrictive, particularly in terms of including effects of covariates.

 ## References